 |Additional Features||DualShock 4|

-As you can see, the two most popular controllers are actually relatively evenly matched.
+As you can see, the two most popular controllers are evenly matched opponents.
 For the most part, there is no palpable difference between them.

-The biggest distinction can be made in the D-pad and the triggers department, with the DualShock 4 winning decisively when it comes to the D-pad while the Xbox One controller has generally better triggers.
-That said, the former will excel when it comes to 2D platformers while the latter will excel in racing games.
+The biggest distinction can be made in the D-pad and the triggers departments.
+The DualShock 4 is the clear winner when it comes to the D-pad, while the Xbox One controller generally has better triggers.
+That said, the former will excel when it comes to 2D platformers, while the latter will excel in racing games.

 In our book, the DualShock 4 is the winner.
 Why?
 Simply because it offers everything that the Xbox One controller does, and then some.
-But, as we have said previously, it mostly comes down to personal preference, as both of these devices are top-quality controllers and neither of them has any major flaws.
+But, as we have mentioned previously, it mostly comes down to personal preference as both of these devices are top-quality controllers, and neither of them have any significant flaws.

 On a final note, both of the next-generation controllers have been revealed, so you might want to check out our preliminary comparison of the new Xbox Series X controller and the PlayStation 5 DualSense here.